kheller18/data-structures-algorithms/questions/AWS.md

      + The image that will be used to boot an EC2 instance is stored on the root device drive.
 This occurs when an Amazon AMI runs a new EC2 instance.
 And this root device volume is supported by EBS or an instance store.
 In general, the root device data on Amazon EBS is not affected by the lifespan of an EC2 instance.

 123. Mention the different types of instances in  Amazon EC2 and explain its features.
-     + `General Purpose Instances`: They are used to compute a range of workloads and aid in the allocation of processing, memory, and networking resources.
+     + `General Purpose Instances`: used to compute a range of workloads and aid in the allocation of processing, memory, and networking resources.
-     + `Compute Optimized Instances`: These are ideal for compute-intensive applications.
+     + `Compute Optimized Instances`: ideal for compute-intensive applications.
 They can handle  batch processing workloads, high-performance web servers, machine learning inference, and various other tasks.
-     + `Memory Optimized`: They process workloads that handle massive datasets in memory and deliver them quickly.
+     + `Memory Optimized`: process workloads that handle massive datasets in memory and deliver them quickly.
-     + `Accelerated Computing`: It aids in the execution of floating-point number calculations, data pattern matching, and graphics processing.
+     + `Accelerated Computing`: aids in the execution of floating-point number calculations, data pattern matching, and graphics processing.
 These functions are carried out using hardware accelerators.
-     + `Storage Optimised`: They handle tasks that require sequential read and write access to big data sets on local storage.
+     + `Storage Optimised`: handle tasks that require sequential read and write access to big data sets on local storage.

 124. Will your standby RDS be launched in the same availability zone as your primary?
      + No, standby instances are launched in different availability zones than the primary, resulting in physically separate infrastructures.
 This is because the entire purpose of standby instances is to prevent infrastructure failure.
 As a result, if the primary instance fails, the backup instance will assist in recovering all of the data.

 125. What is the difference between a Spot Instance, an On-demand Instance, and a Reserved Instance?
-     + Spot instances are unused EC2 instances that users can use at a reduced cost.
+     + `Spot instances`: are unused EC2 instances that users can use at a reduced cost.
-     + When you use on-demand instances, you must pay for computing resources without making long-term obligations.
+     + `On-demand instances`: you must pay for computing resources without making long-term obligations.
-     + Reserved instances, on the other hand, allow you to specify attributes such as instance type, platform, tenancy, region, and availability zone.
+     + `Reserved instances`: allow you to specify attributes such as instance type, platform, tenancy, region, and availability zone.
 Reserved instances offer significant reductions and capacity reservations when instances in certain availability zones are used.

 126. How would you address a situation in which the relational database engine frequently collapses when traffic to your RDS instances increases, given that the RDS instance replica is not promoted as the master instance?
      + A larger RDS instance type is required for handling significant quantities of traffic, as well as producing manual or automated snapshots to recover data if the RDS instance fails.